 During the holidays, there are always things you can’t control.
-At Ryan, we make sure the things you can, like comfort and safety are all wrapped up.
-Rest easy, so you can focus on what’s important.
-Here are a few plumbing, heating and fire protection tips to get you through the holidays without a hitch.
+At Ryan, we make sure comfort and safety are all wrapped up so you can focus on what’s important.
+Here are a few plumbing, heating, and fire protection tips to get you through the holidays without a hitch.

 Clogged kitchen drains

 - Don’t even think about putting fats, oils, and grease down your kitchen sink drain.
 They will harden in the pipes, and you’ll wind up dealing with a clogged drain, rather than enjoying quality time with your family.
 Put the liquid in a container and toss it in the garbage instead.